- Written by Mike Gruwell

 - Grip Tape

-The skateboard deck comes in a basic oval shape, but has different levels of concave, widths and lengths.
+The skateboard deck most commonly comes in a basic oval shape, but has different levels of concave, widths and lengths.
+Other shapes are becoming more common for pool riding and cruising as the skate industry pulls from its old school history.
 The manufacturers of each brand set the lengths, concave and widths, and these vary slightly, but your main concern will be width.
 Desired skateboard width varies based on skate style, body size and individual preference.

 Skateboard deck widths are listed on ChutingStar.com with each deck as well as with each complete skateboard.
 If you’re unsure of what width to get, follow the recommendations above or contact us for more information.